-Chain is to be kept clean and lubricated.
-(See LUBRICATION, page 10).
-Visually check chain every time hoist is used.
-Hoist must not be operated when chain is twisted or kinked.
-An important phase of hoist maintenance is chain inspection.
-Check individual links and check for chain elongation.
+Chain inspection and lubrication are the most important aspects of hoist maintenance.
+Chain is to be kept clean and lubricated (See LUBRICATION, page 9) at all times.
+Visually check the chain every time the hoist is used.
+Hoist must not be operated when the chain is twisted or kinked.
+Chain inspection will not usually require removal of the chain from the hoist, but the chain should be run through the hoist enough so that every link is made visible for inspection.